Submitty/submitty.github.io/_docs/developer/developing_the_php_site/javascript.md

 Unlike regular JS files, ES6 modules are not included into the global JS scope, and are self-contained.
 When a module is executed, it only has access to the things that it imports, and we cannot call functions defined within modules directly from the DOM.
 As such, to hook a function defined in a module to something in the DOM, such as a click event listener, you will need to use the addEventListener API.
-This seperation of regular JS and modules also extends to HTML, attributes such as `onclick` and other inline event handlers cannot call functions defined in modules even if they are exported.
+This separation of regular JS and modules also extends to HTML, attributes such as `onclick` and other inline event handlers cannot call functions defined in modules even if they are exported.

 JavaScript modules are placed in the `Submitty/site/ts` directory and running the install script will launch esbuild